jacobkap/crimebythenumbers/docs/regular-expressions.md

 ## Changing capitalization

 If you're dealing with data where the only difference is capitalization (as is common in crime data) instead of using `gsub()` to change individual values, you can use the functions `toupper()` and `tolower()`.
-These functions take as an input a vector of strings (or a column from a data.frame) and return those strings either upper or lowercased.
+These functions take as an input a vector of strings (or a column from a data.frame) and return those strings either upper or lowercase.
 They will change the case of every letter in the string.

 ```r